SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Azure.md

 ## How to use

-This manager element will create a **view for each managed subscription**,and under each subscription view it will create a view for each **resource group**,which contains at least one **resource type** of which the metrics can be retrieved (defined in the Supported Resource Type Elements table).
+This manager element will create a **view for each managed subscription**, and under each subscription view it will create a view for each **resource group**, which contains at least one **resource type** of which the metrics can be retrieved (defined in the Supported Resource Type Elements table).

 The **resource type elements** are responsible for retrieving the **metrics** for every **resource** of the same type within the same **resource group**.